Floating-Island/UE4-TDD-CI_Testing/README.md

 ## **Introduction**

-Unreal Engine provides a testing suite inside it's Automation Framework, but it's tedious (and consumes a lot of time) to write a test, build the project, open the editor, run the tests and see if they pass or fail.
+Unreal Engine provides a testing suite inside it's Automation Framework, but it's tedious to write a test, build the project, open the editor, run the tests and see if they pass or fail.

-There's a way to do the tests more efficiently (you still have to create a class from within the editor to use it as a test class so the engine 'sees' it), without having to wait to the editor and check the results for yourself.
+There's a way to do the tests more efficiently (you still have to create a class from within the editor to use it as a test class so the project 'sees' it), without having to wait the editor to finish and check the results for yourself.

-That's when you need Jenkins, an automation program that triggers a pipeline execution via an event.
+What you need is Jenkins, an automation program that triggers a pipeline execution via an event.
 A pipeline is a configuration of a workspace environment, a series of stages, each of them consisting of a series of steps (calling batch files in windows, executing commands, printing logs, etc), and finally things that you do after (post) the pipeline is executed.

-Inside that pipeline we're going to declare how to build the project, run our tests, check if they fail or pass and also which parts aren't tested (via code coverage).
+Inside that pipeline we're going to declare how to build the project, run our tests, check if they fail or pass and also which parts of the project aren't being tested (via code coverage).

 **How's the process then?**